geminiplanetimager/gpi_pipeline/documentation/usage/primitives.rst

                       manual_dx and manual_dy arguments.
-    method='Lookup'   Correction applied based on a lookup table of shifts precomputed based on arc lamp data at multiple orientations, obtained from the calibration database.
+    method='Lookup'   Correction applied based on a lookup table of shifts precomputed based on arc lamp data at multiple orientations, obtained from the calibration
+                      database.
+    method='BandShift'Estimate the flexure values by comparing to the most recent wavecal regardless of the band and interpolating.
     method='Auto'     [work in progress, use at your own risk] Attempt to determine the shifts on-the-fly from each individual exposure via model fitting.